 Nairobi

-The Creative Economy Working Group (CEWG) is composed of Kenyan artists, cultural producers, attorneys, filmmakers, and others who are focused on organizing the arts and culture sector, and advocating for freedom of expression and a national cultural policy.
+The Creative Economy Working Group (CEWG) comprises Kenyan artists, cultural producers, attorneys, filmmakers, and others who are focused on organizing the arts and culture sector, as well as advocating for freedom of expression and a national cultural policy.

 • Logo of Creative Time